 Ventilation - A good brooder can be distinguished from the rest by its minimal ventilation.
 A pressure test for the fan, the inlet door opening is checked, and the fan run time is monitored accordingly.

-Availability of Good Quality Water- Even though chicks consume much less water than chickens and hens it is only right to still tend to the needs of them when in the brooding period.
+Availability of Good Quality Water - Even though chicks consume much less water than chickens and hens it is only right to still tend to their needs when in the brooding period.
 Water should be available at all times and without just assuming it to be abundant check it because their needs and demands can be unpredictable.
 And ensuring it to be of good quality is the duty of the manager.
-Water filters must be installed and regularly monitored and 24ml per bird must be available and always accessible.
+Water filters must be installed and regularly monitored and 24 ml per bird must be available and always accessible.

 It is known that brooding is done to provide an optimal environment for the chicks to grow and develop in their initial stages.
 The process of brooding is important because-